valvegan/MyFlix-angular-/README.md

 MyFlix is a small app that showcases various informations from a small database (REST API) of movies.
 Users can register, update/add information about themselves (securely via password hashing) and add/remove movie titles to a list of their favourites.

-The client-side for myFlix is developed using ANGULAR, HTML5, and SCSS
+The client-side for myFlix is developed using ANGULAR (TypeScript), HTML5, and SCSS

 The server-side development for myFlix can be accessed [here](https://github.com/valvegan/movie_api)

-## A live preview of the app can be accessed [here](link )
+## A live preview of the app can be accessed [here](https://valvegan.github.io/MyFlix-angular-/welcome)

 ## Prerequisites
 - Node and latest version of npm